The Garden Coop and The Garden Ark chicken coop plans and kits make it easy to build & customize the perfect backyard

 Yes!
 People have used our plans to build their own backyard chicken coops in countries the world over: Ireland, Canada, the United Kingdom, Australia, Portugal, Spain, Italy, Germany, Israel, the U.S., and beyond.

-The metric versions of our plans make building your own chook pen, chook house, chicken shed, poultry house (or whatever you want to call it!) easy.
+The metric versions of our plans make building your own chook pen, chook house, chicken shed, poultry house (or whatever you call it!) easy.
 No conversions necessary.